eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 selecting the corresponding menu entry.

 The detectors used by an actuated traffic light will be colored to indicate their status:
-- green color indiciates that the detector is used to determine the length of the current phase
+- green color indicates that the detector is used to determine the length of the current phase
 - white color indicates that the detector is not used in the current phase
 - red color indicates that a vehicle was detected since the last time at which the controlled links at that lane had a green light (only if these links are currently red)